gazebosim/docs/garden/install_osx_src.md

 Xcode command line tools.
 Command line tools can also be obtained by downloading Xcode from the Apple App Store (installing the full app may take over an hour).

-## Building the Ignition Libraries in MacOS Catalina (10.15)
+## Building the Gazebo Libraries in MacOS Catalina (10.15)

-If you want to compile Ignition Libraries in MacOS Catalina (10.15) you will need to apply some patches in your filesystem:
+If you want to compile Gazebo Libraries in MacOS Catalina (10.15) you will need to apply some patches in your filesystem:

  - `/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.15.sdk/System/Library/Frameworks/Ruby.framework/Headers/ruby/ruby/intern.h`